20067691/react_project/README.md

 ## Overview.

 Movie Fan app, everything you need to know about movies.
-This app has extensive linking between pages showing movie lists, upcoming, people involved in production, favourites and watchlist.
+This app has extensive linking between pages showing movie lists, upcoming movies, people involved in production, favourites and watchlist.
 Using React javascript libraries, running in a Node.js environment.
 The TMDB API provides sample data to display the apps functionality.

 ### Features.